alten-fullstack-expertise/alten-react-http-hook/Readme.md

 This package provides an easy way to manage the state from Promises (with http requests in mind) using a single hook.
 It provides an easy way to cache results in either local, or session storage for increased performance.
+Use the dependency array to trigger a new http/promise request, just like you're used to with useState!

 ## Examples